kmb40/php/docs/fabricjs.md

 #### Resolution
 Function appears to work despite this fact.
-The Dev Console "device" mode was suppressing the logging of this event.
-Ref - https://stackoverflow.com/questions/51660145/double-click-not-working-when-chrome-web-inspector-open
+**Time Saver: The Dev Console "device" mode was suppressing the logging of this event.
+Ref - https://stackoverflow.com/questions/51660145/double-click-not-working-when-chrome-web-inspector-open**